When I finally came to, I found my head resting on the water pouch that was still half full.

 “Yeah…” I was totally confused.

 Run?
 I thought.
 Run to where and why?
-I only stood there less than a minute when my questions were answered.
+I stood there less than a minute before my questions were answered.

 Akiko’s voice rang from an unknown direction yelling, “PRISONER!
 PRISONER!
 PRISONER!”